 These results suggest several principles for the design of effective language-acquisition programs.
 Primary among them is the importance of timing.
 For children who have not achieved English fluency by the 1st grade, the clock is ticking; not attending to deficiencies in English by the critical age of five or six makes catching up much more costly.
 It is imperative that the English deficiencies of these children be fully addressed sooner rather than later.

 Nevertheless, entering school with substantial non-English language skills should not be viewed as a detriment.
 Achieving functional fluency in a second language at a young age yields substantial cognitive benefits.
 Although any English deficiencies should be addressed immediately, it remains an open question when students should be encouraged to resume training in their non-English first language.
 Any such training should be undertaken voluntarily according to tastes and abilities.

 Continuing to apply a distinct and unproven education pedagogy to a large class of new Americans is an invitation to a variety of social problems.
 Chief among them is the exacerbation of the problems the pedagogy was originally intended to address—namely, low academic performance and limited economic opportunities.
 Intended or not, this has been the result of applying the unproven pedagogy of bilingual education to millions of U.S. Hispanics.

--Joseph M. Guzman is a visiting assistant professor at Georgetown University’s McDonough School of Business.
-For the unabridged version of this article, see www.educationnext.org.
+Joseph M. Guzman is a visiting assistant professor at Georgetown University’s McDonough School of Business.
+The unabridged version of this article is available here.